 Section 5.
-On-Call - Special Agents, Special Agents Senior.
+On-Call - Special Agents, Special Agents Senior Employed by the Bureau of Criminal Apprehension (BCA).

 - 1. On-Call on a Scheduled Day Off.
-Subject to the provisions of paragraph 4 of this section, an employee of the BCA who is instructed, in writing, to remain in an on-call status on a day in which the employee is not scheduled to work shall be compensated for being on-call at the rate of fifteen (15) minutes at the employee's current rate of pay for each one (1) hour of on-call status up to a maximum of four (4) hours of straight time pay. - 2.
+Subject to the provisions of paragraph 4 of this section, an employee of the BCA who is instructed, in writing, to remain in an on-call status on a day in which the employee is not scheduled to work shall be compensated for being on-call at the rate of fifteen (15) minutes at the employee's current rate of pay for each one (1) hour of on-call status up to a maximum of four (4) hours of straight time pay.
+Compensation for on-call shall be in the form of compensatory time or cash, at the discretion of the Appointing Authority. - 2.
 On-Call On a Scheduled Day of Work.
-Subject to the provisions of paragraph 4 of this section, an employee of the BCA who is instructed, in writing, to remain in an on-call status on a scheduled day of work shall be compensated for being on-call at the rate of fifteen (15) minutes straight time pay at the employee's current rate of pay for each two (2) hours of on-call status up to a maximum of two (2) hours of straight time pay. - 3.
+Subject to the provisions of paragraph 4 of this section, an employee of the BCA who is instructed, in writing, to remain in an on-call status on a scheduled day of work shall be compensated for being on-call at the rate of fifteen (15) minutes straight time pay at the employee's current rate of pay for each two (2) hours of on-call status up to a maximum of two (2) hours of straight time pay.
+Compensation for on-call shall be in the form of compensatory time or cash, at the discretion of the Appointing Authority. - 3.
 On-Call On a Holiday.
 Subject to the provisions of paragraph 4 of this section, an employee of the BCA who is instructed, in writing, to remain in an on-call status on a paid holiday off shall be compensated for being on-call at the rate of fifteen (15) minutes pay at the employee's current rate of pay for each one (1) hour of on-call status up to a maximum of six (6) hours of straight time pay.

-4. Compensation During On-Call Status.
-An employee of the BCA who works more than the number of scheduled hours on a scheduled day of work, or who works on a day not scheduled to work, or who works on a holiday, shall be compensated for the greater of the following (but not both): 1) the number of hours of overtime worked, or 2) the number of compensatory hours allotted for being in an on-call status as set forth in the three preceding paragraphs.
-Such compensation shall be in the form of compensatory time or cash, at the discretion of the Appointing Authority.
+Compensation for on-call shall be in the form of compensatory time or cash, at the discretion of the Appointing Authority. - 4.
+Compensation for Hours Worked During On-Call Status.
+An employee of the BCA who, while scheduled to be on-call, works more than the number of scheduled hours on a scheduled day of work, or who works on a day not scheduled to work, or who works on a holiday, shall be compensated for the number of hours of overtime worked in accordance with the provisions outlined in Article 25, Section 1(B) for overtime pay.
+An employee shall not receive "on-call pay" for the hours actually worked on these days.
+Compensation for overtime hours worked shall be in the form of compensatory time or cash, at the discretion of the Appointing Authority.